Tuesday, June 13, 2017

 We didn't get far enough south to get to the Martin Luther King Memorial, as we were all starting to fade in the heat.
 The eastern end of the Reflecting Pool is the home for the World War II Memorial, and while not American, gave pause for me to think about my grandfathers who fought in New Guinea and the Philippines during this war.
 Part of the memorial is a starred wall.
 The 4048 stars each represent 100 deaths of American troops during this war, and a real fitting and touching memorial to those who sacrificed their lives.

 For ease of pick up, we walked over to Constitution Ave & 17th St to have the Uber pick us up and take us home.
 Once their I had to take a quick nap, as a migraine began to kick in.
-Though we only walked half as far today, the heat is definitely taking it's toll on me. an hours rest and an ibuprofen later and I was fine to walk back to Imm Thai to pick up takeaway for dinner (I told you that place was good).
+Though we only walked half as far today, the heat is definitely taking it's toll on me.
+An hours rest and an ibuprofen later and I was fine to walk back to Imm Thai to pick up takeaway for dinner (I told you that place was good).

 No comments: